mle86/php-wq/doc/Ref_JobContext_class.md

 only in case of a permanently-failed job (`onFailure`) but not on a temporarily-failed job (`onTemporaryFailure`)

-All callbacks are expected to have this signature:
+Expected signature for the onSuccess callbacks:
 `function(Job, JobContext): void`.
+Expected signature for the onFailure and onTemporaryFailure callbacks:
+`function(Job, JobContext, ?Throwable): void`.

 * <code>public function <b>onTemporaryFailure</b>(?callable $callback): void</code>
     Sets up a callback that will be called once